 Briffault’s Law states: “The female, not the male, determines all the conditions of the animal family.
 Where the female can derive no benefit from association with the male, no such association takes place” (Briffault, The Mothers, Vol. I, p.
 191).
 This idea essentially asserts that females determine whether or not a relationship takes place.
 The belief is that they search to understand if the benefits outweigh the costs.
 If the benefits exceed the costs, females agree to enter into a relationship.

 In the animal world, Briffault’s law is noticeably on display.
 Some male birds display their feathers or build nests to illustrate their worth as a potential mate.
 Other animals like kangaroos actually fight and illustrate their dominance and strength.
 It is then up to the females to take note of these exhibitions and decide if they want to engage the males.
 To understand the concept and how it could potentially apply to humans, Briffault’s law add includes several other aspects.

-Even though a woman might benefit from a relationship, it does not necessarily mean she will automatically continue in the relationship.
-Basically, it concludes that women have to see continued benefits in order to stay in certain relationships.
-For example, a woman begins dating a man who fulfills her needs including emotional intimacy.
+Although a female might benefit from a relationship at the start, she may not necessarily continue to engage in the relationship over time.
+In other words, she requires continued benefit in order to stay in the relationship.
+For example, a woman begins dating a man who fulfills her need for emotional intimacy.
 However, over time, the man becomes consumed with work and the couple spends less time together.
-Emotional intimacy begins to fade.
-Even though their emotional intimacy was once strong, if that intimacy fades, the woman may decide to end the relationship.
+The emotional intimacy then begins to fade.
+Even though the benefits she enjoyed from the relationship were once strong, the woman may decide to end things.